Differences between curl and libcurl.

 - often scripted to simulate browsers etc

-- provided for most operating systems you can think of
+- provided for most operating systems

 - development library for use in other programs